masonjwhite/use-form/README.md

       };

 ## Full Form Example
-Please see the `UserDetailsForm` component in the `example` directory
+Please see the `UserDetailsForm` component in the `examples` directory